 20. Rooftop Bar at InterContinental Sydney Double Bay

 This is not your regular rooftop bar.
-Oozing luxury, the InterContinental rooftop bar at Sydney Double Bay has its own infinity pool and a lounge area with cabanas.
+Oozing luxury, the InterContinental top level bar at Sydney Double Bay has its own infinity pool and a lounge area with cabanas.
 With all of these state-of-the-art additions, it is no surprise that it also provides its visitors with a 270-degree panoramic view of Sydney Harbour.
 However, be warned, the rooftop bar is only free for visitors at breakfast from 8 am to 11 am.
 From midday onwards, bookings are required with a minimum spend of $250 per person.
 If you’ve got 99 problems, but money ain’t one, go and have some fun with this one, because it’s one of the best rooftop bars in Sydney.

 Address: 33 Cross Street, Double Bay NSW 2028

 21. The Ivanhoe Hotel Manly

 For all the Northern Beaches locals, this is the alternative to Bristol Arms.
 Upon level two at The Pines, Ivanhoe offers a sophisticated, yet coastal vibe with the use of natural timbers, ravishing foliage and luxurious furnishings.
 The Ivanhoe White Wine Sangria is one for you and your friends to share a few drinks with whilst looking at Manly’s mesmerising landscapes.

 Phone: (02) 9976 3955

 It’s all about the beer here.
 Beer is even incorporated into the food.
 Yes, The Local Taphouse is a place for beer enthusiasts, which already makes it one of Sydney’s best rooftop bars, in our opinion.
 Just be careful not to get a beer belly.

 23. Wharf Hotel